Muscle and tendon tear surgery : when is surgery necessary?

 Recovery time depends on the initial severity of the injury and compliance with the rehabilitation protocol.
 Tailored care maximizes the chances of success and reduces the risk of recurrence.

-Whether it is for high-level athletes, physically demanding professionals or active patients wishing to regain an optimal quality of life, Dr. Coulin adapts each treatment according to thefunctional objective sought.
+Whether it concerns top athletes, physically demanding professionals or active patients wishing to regain an optimal quality of life, Dr. Coulin adapts each treatment according to the functional objective sought.

 The challenge is to treat the lesion effectively, while respecting biological healing times and taking into account individual expectations.